Nymphaeum (Amman)

+It is at the crossing of Ibn al-Atheer and Quraysh streets in downtown area.

 History

 The nymphaeum was built in the 2nd century CE, during the same period as the nearby theatre and odeon.

 Restoration

-In September 2015, archaeology students from the University of Jordan, Petra University and the Hashemite University as well as professional technicians, funded by the U.S embassy, started restoring the site.
+In September 2015, archaeology students from the University of Jordan, Petra University and the Hashemite University as well as professional technicians, funded by the U.S. embassy, started restoring the site.
 Their work consists in cleaning the structure stone by stone, and in replacing portions of stone lost due to erosion, cracking and flaking.